jpcranford/obsidian-theme-StarlitAbyss/README.md

 ![Theme preview](img/theme.png)

-A theme for [Obsidian](https://obsidian.md/) based on computer consoles depicted in popular 80s sci-fi films.
+A theme for [Obsidian](https://obsidian.md/) based on computer consoles depicted in popular '80s sci-fi films.

-"Starlit Abyss" is based on Satchelmouth's excellent [WYConsole Theme](https://github.com/Satchelmouth/Obsidian-Theme-WYConsole).
+"Starlit Abyss" is based on Satchelmouth's [WYConsole Theme](https://github.com/Satchelmouth/Obsidian-Theme-WYConsole).

 This theme requires the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.
-While the theme _should_ work without it, several cool features require the plugin in order to be switched on.
+While the theme _should_ work without it, several features listed below require the plugin in order to be switched on.

 ## Installation
 > [!WARNING]
-> This theme is very much a work in progress.
-I've got a to-do list on this a mile long, so it may take some time until it's released onto Obsidian's in-app picker.
-If anyone is reading this and is interested in helping out, open an issue and I'll share the list.
+> This theme is still a work in progress.
+Issues and PRs are welcome.

 To install, download this repo folder, extract, then place the folder into your Obsidian's themes folder.
 According to Obsidian docs, the containing folder **must** be named "Starlit Abyss" for it to work.